| Frequently Asked Questions

 8. "What are the benefits and responsibilities of membership?"

 Among the benefits are the use of the range and the ability to learn and share marksmanship skills with other club members.
-The responsibilities include strict observance of firearms safety, conformance to the club's purposes, and the contribution of a day of service to the club.
+The responsibilities include strict observance of firearms safety, conformance to the club's rules and purpose, and the contribution of a day of service to the club.

 9. "What is considered a day of service to the club?"

-It is the members who operate and maintain the range, so all members are required, whether with service or additional payment, to contribute.
+It is our membership who operate and maintain our range, all members are required, either with service or additional payment, to contribute.
 There are three primary areas of service: first in providing support for matches.
 This involves spending a day, usually starting at 7:00AM continuing until late afternoon, performing various match management duties and administrative work.
 A second area is range maintenance, including lawn mowing, equipment maintenance, fence repair, painting, and brush cutting.
-Service here may be provided in small increments over a period of time.
+Service may be provided in small increments over the year.
 A third area is participation in the scheduled range maintenance days, one typically in late April, another in late August.

 10. "What does the club look for in a member?"